Adroiti/docs-for-code-review-tools/Pylint-deprecated-pragma.md

 ## Description

 Some inline Pylint options have been renamed or reworked, only the most recent form should be used.
-NOTE:skip-all is only available with pylint >= 0.26.
+NOTE: `skip-all` is only available with pylint >= 0.26.